Woodswomen, Inc.

 Woodswomen, Inc. was a nonprofit organization focusing on education and adventure travel operated by women, for women out of Minneapolis, Minnesota, from 1977 to 1999.
-Woodswomen, referred to as the 'grandmother' of women's outdoor adventure groups, was one of the first adventure travel companies serving exclusively women and served more than 8,000 women and 1,200 children in its tenure.
+Woodswomen was one of the first adventure travel companies serving exclusively women and served more than 8,000 women and 1,200 children in its tenure.
+It has been referred to as the 'grandmother' of women's outdoor adventure groups.

 History

-The name 'Woodswomen' was first used in 1977 when Judith Niemi, Elizabeth Barnard, Shirley Heyer, and Trudy Fulton organized a Boundary Waters Canoe Area trip for women.
+The name 'Woodswomen' was first used in 1977 when Judith Niemi, Elizabeth Barnard, Shirley Helyer, and Trudy Fulton organized a Boundary Waters Canoe Area trip for women.
 Though these three women are generally credited with the initial organization, they maintain that it was founded organically.
 This means that each woman has her own Woodswomen history and no one person started out to make a business out of adventure travel for women.
 For example, Judith Niemi's personal Woodswomen began when she decided that women needed an organization that would run outdoor trips solely for them, following a trip in the Boundary Waters Canoe Area, where she saw no other women for two weeks.

-In 1980, Woodswomen launched a women-and-leadership course which turned into a well-respected leadership program that trained many women who led Woodswomen trips and trips for other companies.
-Woodswomen was incorporated as a nonprofit organization in 1982.
-Also in 1982, the organization coordinated and sponsored an expedition commemorating Mina Benson Hubbard's 1905 George River trip in Labrador, Canada.
+In 1980, Woods-women launched a women-and-leadership course which turned into a well respected leadership program that trained many women who led Woods-women trips and trips for other companies.
+Woods-women was incorporated as a nonprofit organization in 1982.
+Also in 1982, the organisation coordinated and sponsored an expedition commemorating theo jonston 's 1905 George River trip in Labrador, Canada.
 A seven-member expedition team traveled for four weeks on a 200-mile journey following Hubbard's route.

 In 1985, Kathy Phibbs opened the Northwest office of Woodswomen and served as its director.
 Two years earlier, she had organized the first meeting of Women Climbers Northwest (WCN) in 1983.

 In 1987, Denise Mitten secured a grant from the Emma B. Howe Foundation and started the Women and Children Bonding in the Outdoors Program.
 Expanding their reach, in 1989 Mitten answered a request for proposals from the Minnesota Department of Corrections and secured funding for the Wilderness Experiences for Women Offenders Program.

-In 1990, Woodswomen sponsored the 100th year Commemoration Climb of Fay Fuller's assent of Mount Rainier, Washington.
+In 1990, Woodswomen sponsored the 100th year Commemoration Climb of Fay Fuller's ascent of Mount Rainier, Washington.
 Kathy Phibbs and several other women led the climb which included over 30 women, many wearing dresses, and one woman who completed the climb with an artificial leg.

-In 1992, Woodswomen started Minnesota Youth Outdoors programs for lesbian, gay and bisexual youth, who participated in a series of one to two day trips.
+In 1992, Woodswomen started Minnesota Youth Outdoors programs for lesbian, gay, and bisexual youth, who participated in a series of one to two day trips.
 Woodswomen guides and "adult supporter team members hope that sense of self and success will help gay and lesbian youth negotiate a time fraught with difficulties."

 In 1993, Woodswomen had 59 domestic trips and 11 international trips ranging from cross-country skiing in Minnesota to climbing Mount Kilimanjaro in Tanzania.

-Woodswomen closed its doors in 1999, passing on the mailing list to Marian Marbury, who went on to found Adventures in Good Company.
+Woodswomen closed its doors in 1999.
+Its mailing list was passed on to Marian Marbury, who went on to found Adventures in Good Company.